rhfung/p2p-dictionary/README.md

 * .dockerignore
 * Dockerfile

-Running Locally
+Running from JAR
 ---------------

-If you have Java 7+ already installed in your system path, you can run this program using:
+If you have Java 7+ already installed in your system path, you can run the compiled JAR using:

     ./start [parameters]